Skip to main content

 • Check file exists at tracking domain root

-• Ensure allow_url_fopen is enabled for Cloak
+• Ensure allow_url_fopen is enabled for Cloak/Index method

-• Check tracking domain has valid SSL certificate
+• Check tracking domain has valid SSL certificate if "Use Secure URL" is enabled

 Domain Shows Warning Status